 - Create a cozy reading corner, and encourage your kids to use it by setting up "reading corner time" each day.

 Make it Inviting

 Make sure reading areas have good lighting.
-Change the materials often — add seasonal books, rotate different magazines, and include books that are about topics your kids are interested in or learning about in school.
+Change the materials often — add seasonal books, rotate different magazines, and include books on topics your kids are interested in or are learning about in school.
 Decorate the corner with your child's artwork or writing.
-Keep a CD or other music player nearby for audio books.
+Keep electronic devices nearby to play audiobooks.

 Set up a writing and art center and encourage your kids to make books, posters, or collages that they decorate with their own pictures and writing.
 Kids love to read things they've written themselves or to share their creations with family and friends.
 Ask your kids to act out the story.